Why, where and when to use Coding Conventions

 Where and When to use Coding Conventions

 It is worth noting that coding convention is not just formatting.
+It is coding guidelines that all team members must follow.

 Answering the question of when to use the coding convention, the easiest option is when writing the code itself.
 This provides for familiarization of all project participants with the convention and coordination of all necessary requirements.